 The Lord God took the man and put him in the Garden of Eden to work it and take care of it.–Genesis 2:15

-After much discussion, committee member Diana Crook, a professional landscape designer, created an outstanding conceptual garden plan which captures all the features the committee discussed as being essential, including emphasis on native plants, incorporation of a variety of plants that bloom from early spring into late fall, shade and drought tolerance, low maintenance, and most importantly, good sources of food and shelter for pollinators.
-Plus, it will be naturally beautiful!
+St. Stephen’s Church responded to this challenge by turning a once-barren strip of land into a thriving garden designed to attract and sustain pollinators—an outstanding way to address an urgent environmental issue as well as enhance St. Stephen’s grounds.
+A band of enthusiastic gardeners formed a pollinator garden committee to tackle the major challenges of creating this garden, especially the steep slope of the land, access to a water source, soil quality, and ongoing maintenance.
+After much discussion, committee member Diana Crook, a professional landscape designer, created an outstanding conceptual garden plan which captured all the features the committee discussed as being essential: emphasis on native plants, a variety of plants that bloom from early spring into late fall, drought tolerance, low maintenance, and most importantly, good sources of food and shelter for pollinators.

 JoAnne Palmore is a long-time member of St. Stephen’s Church and an avid gardener.
 For many years she was a May Fair House manager.